AlirezaSabounchi/AlirezaSabounchi.github.io/_posts/2024-12-28-graph-neural-networks-in-drug-discovery.md

 ### Conclusion

 Graph neural networks represent a transformative approach in drug discovery, enabling more precise modeling of molecular interactions and properties.
 As these models evolve, they are poised to accelerate the development of new therapeutics and enhance our understanding of complex biological systems.

-*Note: This post references AtomNet as an example of GNN application in drug discovery.*